Farma (Polish TV series) season 1

-Farma (series 1) is the he first series of Farma, the Polish version of the reality television franchise The Farm.
+Farma (series 1) is the first series of Farma, the Polish version of the reality television franchise The Farm.
 The series was announced in late 2021 to air on Polsat in early 2022.
-The first season of the show has 11 Poles live on a farm like it was 100 years ago for 6 weeks.
-They'll have to carry out tasks to earn prizes and luxury for the farm.
-The winner will receive 100,000 zł.
+The first season of the show has 15 Poles live on a farm like it was 100 years ago for 30 days.
+They have to carry out tasks to earn prizes and luxury for the farm.
+The winner receives 100,000 zł.
 The presenters of the show are Marcelina Zawadzka and Ilona Krawczyńska.
-The season premiered on 17 January 2022 on Polsat.
+The season premiered on 17 January 2022 on Polsat (after a pre-release on a streaming platform Polsat Box Go a few days earlier).